-This course is designed for the advanced science student who is interested in a more detailed and faster magnetism, wave mechanics, sound, light, and optics.
+This course is designed for the advanced science student who is interested in a more detailed and faster paced investigation of the basic concepts of Physics.
+Topics include classical mechanics, electricity and magnetism, wave mechanics, sound, light, and optics.
 Lab investigations, special projects, and research will also be included.
 Mastery of algebra, geometry, and trigonometry is essential.

-Chemistry, Precalculus or concurrent enrollment, science department Prerequisites: recommendation, or approval of the instructor.
+Prerequisites: Chemistry, Precalculus or concurrent enrollment, science department recommendation, or approval of the instructor.